mordak/Term48/README.md

 * [Touch Control Overlay][tco]
 * [libconfig][libconfig]

 Prebuilt versions of these shared libraries are available in `external/lib` (see Makefile); to build from source you will need to check out the submodules (call `git clone` with the `--recursive` option) and build them with the Momentics IDE.
+Note that when compiling SDL, you must define `-D__PLAYBOOK__ -DRAW_KEYBOARD_EVENTS`.

 You can build and deploy Term48 without using Momentics IDE: